ryanzomorrodi/healthatlas/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a new release resubmit.
+* Expanded on description including by adding a web reference for the
+* Added \value to ha_get.Rd and ha_set.Rd files
+* Changed \dontrun to \donttest for all examples